uf2020/ccxt/FAQ.md

 You're not reporting the issue properly ) Please, help the community to help you ) Read this and follow the steps: https://github.com/ccxt/ccxt/blob/master/CONTRIBUTING.md#how-to-submit-an-issue.
 Once again, your code to reproduce the issue and your verbose request and response **ARE REQUIRED**. *The error traceback is not enough.*

+## I got an incorrect result from a method call, can you help?

+Basically the same answer as the previous question.
+Read and follow **precisely**: https://github.com/ccxt/ccxt/blob/master/CONTRIBUTING.md#how-to-submit-an-issue.
+Once again, your code to reproduce the issue and your verbose request and response **ARE REQUIRED**. *Just the error traceback, or just the response, or just the request, or just the code – is not enough!*

 ## Can you implement feature `foo` in exchange `bar`?

 Yes, we can.
 And we will, if nobody else does that before us.
 There's very little point in asking this type of questions, because the answer is always positive.
 When someone asks if we can do this or that, the question is not about our abilities, it all boils down to time and management needed for implementing all accumulated feature requests.
 Moreover, this is an open-source library which is a work in progress.
 This means, that this project is intended to be developed by the community of users, who are using it.
 All contributions are welcome!
 What you're asking is not whether we can or cannot implement it, in fact you're actually telling us to go do that particular task and this is not how we see a voluntary collaboration.